Skip to content

 Limit the operating view to 5-8 metrics

-A compact dashboard forces prioritization and keeps attention on pipeline, stage conversion, CAC, velocity, and a small set of leading indicators.
+A compact dashboard forces prioritization and keeps attention on pipeline, stage conversion, CAC, velocity, and a short list of leading indicators.

 3. 3